When did Civil Registration begin for birth records in South Africa?

 You will first need to know in which magisterial district the civil registration birth took place as this will determine which Archives those records are held.
 These indexes are not electronically searchable.
-If someone was born in the Northern Cape, Eastern Cape or Western Cape the records will be in the Cape Town Archives.
-Birth records from Natal would be in the Pietermaritzburg Archives etc. If birthplace is unknown, you can consult the deceased estate papers and look at the death notice.
+If someone was born in the Northern Cape, Eastern Cape, or Western Cape the records will be in the Cape Town Archives.
+Birth records from Natal would be in the Pietermaritzburg Archives etc. If the birthplace is unknown, you can consult the deceased estate papers and look at the death notice.
 This should show a place of birth, although often it gives just the city and not the magisterial district.
 Next, consult the index to the birth in the magisterial area in which it was registered.

 Information contained in the birth registers

-Some of these books are very large, heavy and the pages are difficult to photograph because of their size.
-Once you have the particular register, you can get the date of birth, child’s name if given, mother and father, parents address, when and where the birth was registered, if the child was legitimate as well as race.
+Some of these books are very large, and heavy and the pages are difficult to photograph because of their size.
+Once you have the particular register, you can get the date of birth, child’s name if given, mother and father, parents’ address, when and where the birth was registered, if the child was legitimate as well as race.
 Copies of official birth certificates cannot be issued from the archives and photographs or photocopies of these registers are allowed with special permission.

 Other sources of birth dates

 Apart from baptism records, you can consult inscriptions on tombstones.
 Backup evidence should be used to ensure the details are correct.
-The Government Gazette, which was established in 1800.
+The Government Gazette, was established in 1800.
 Originally the title was Kaapsche Stads Courant en Africaansche Berigter or known by the English as The Cape Town Gazette and African Advertiser.
-It had a regular column for births, marriage and deaths.
+It had a regular column for births, marriages, and deaths.
 These advertisements were placed mainly by English- speaking people until the 1870s.